omaraboumrad/django-nested-seed/README.md

 A Django package for loading seed data from YAML files with support for nested relationships.

+You can find the fulle documentation at https://django-nested-seed.readthedocs.io/

 Before you use this package you should ask yourself the following questions:

 - Do I want the ability to programmatically create seed/fixture data?